RandomStudio/tether/README.md

 The combination of MQTT and MessagePack means that a Tether system is just about the _easiest and quickest_ way to get parts of a distributed system talking to each other.
 It requires very little code, minimal APIs and very little network configuration.

 Other approaches (HTTP requests, websocket servers, OSC, etc.) may sometimes appear easier to reach for in certain circumstances, but typically do not offer the flexibility of a "pub/sub" messaging system or a structured (but very transparent) data structure in the messages.

 Tether systems are super easy to debug because all messages can be subscribed to without affecting other Agents.
+Recording and simulating data (including "playback") is also easy to implement, which is important when developing systems that would otherwise require a lot of specialised hardware and software to be running all at once.

 The technology can be integrated very easily in everything from websites to microcontrollers to game engines.
 Translating in and out from other protocols/transports (e.g. MIDI, OSC, serial data) is convenient enough that software which is "not Tether-native" can be plugged in without much effort.